Creating and Running a FacturaScripts Project with ServBay

 .zip

-- Open Finder and navigate to ServBay’s root directory for local websites.
-The default and recommended directory is
+- Open Finder and navigate to ServBay's local site root directory, which is

 /Applications/ServBay/www/